victorrseloy/king-of-the-hill-truffle-dapp/README.md

     truffle migrate
     ```

-5. Run the webpack server for front-end hot reloading (outside the development console).
+6. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // Serves the front-end on http://localhost:3000
     npm run start
     ```

+ 7. Do not forget to setup your metamask, you can read more on this [link](http://truffleframework.com/tutorials/truffle-and-metamask)